 Office of the Fire Marshal fire bans

 The Office of the Fire Marshal may also impose their own fire bans in unincorporated territories that are inside of the Fire Region of Ontario.

-This type of fire ban will not be imposed when there is a Ministry of Northern Development, Mines, Natural Resources and Forestry RFZ in place.
+This type of fire ban will not be imposed when there is a ministry RFZ in place.